What is an allergy?

-While most allergies can’t be cured, treatments can help relieve your allergy symptoms.
+While most allergies can’t be cured, treatments can help relieve your symptoms.
 This is why it’s important to have an ongoing treatment plan.

 Our Optum physicians build lasting relationships to understand your unique sensitivities and preferences, and offer the most advanced treatments to treat you and your family’s allergies.
-We’ll also work closely with your primary care physician, and specialists such as your dermatologist or ear, nose and throat (ENT) specialist to coordinate your care.
+We’ll also work closely with your primary care physician, and specialists such as your dermatologist or ear, nose and throat (ENT) physician to coordinate your care.